EncryptedCicada/arch-install-guide/archinstall-guide.md

 #To enable automatic updates of systemd-boot bootloader
 systemctl enable systemd-boot-update.service

+#Enable multilib repo
+nano /etc/pacman.conf
+#Look for file that says '#[multilib]'
+#Uncomment the line and the Server address that follows.
+It should look like:
+...
+[multilib]
+Include = /etc/pacman.d/mirrorlist
+...

+Warning: Users need to be certain that their SSD supports TRIM before attempting to use it.
+Data loss can occur otherwise!
+#To verify TRIM support, run:
+lsblk --discard
+#Check the values of DISC-GRAN (discard granularity) and DISC-MAX (discard max bytes) columns.
+Non-zero values indicate TRIM support.
+#If your disk has trim support then enable fstrim timer
+systemctl enable fstrim.timer

+#Enable bluetooth, ssh, firewall and libvirt services
+systemctl enable bluetooth
+systemctl enable sshd
+systemctl enable firewalld
+systemctl enable libvirtd

 #Install WM/DM of choice.
 Example to install Gnome:
 pacman -S gnome